LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Does not use security groups, due to it being a managed service not deployed into a VPC by default, however a resource policy is more apt for restricting access (eg: restricting IP addresses ranges)
   * Create API keys
   * Swagger/Open API import to define APIs
-  * HTTP APIs  more cost-effective than REST APIs
+  * HTTP APIs are more cost-effective than REST APIs
   * Can create/manage APIs that are
      * HTTP-method based (eg: GET/POST/etc.)
      * Enable stateless RESTful API client-server communication